-2.4 Guid Guidelines

-1 Proposed building must be sympathetic to the height, scale, siting and character of existing adjoining and/or nearby residential development Yes

-5 equipment will be subject to the NSW EPA's Environmental Noise Control Manual and Industrial Noise Policy 2000 and the PEO Act 1997 Noise generated from fixed sources or motor vehicles associated with the proposed industrial development must be Yes
+2.4 Guid idelines 1 Proposed building must be sympathetic to the height, scale, siting and character of existing adjoining and/or nearby residential development Yes 3 Windows facing residential areas must be treated to avoid overlooking Yes 4 Goods, plant equipment and other materials are to be stored within the proposed industrial building or suitably screened 5 Noise associated with the premises including plant and equipment will be subject to the NSW EPA's Environmental Noise Control Manual and Industrial Noise Policy 2000 and the PEO Act 1997 A condition is imposed 6 Noise generated from fixed sources or motor vehicles associated with the proposed industrial development must be effectively insulated or otherwise minimised.
+A condition is imposed 9 The development shall not otherwise ca8use nuisance to residents, by way of hours of operation, traffic movement, parking, headlight glare, security lighting and the like.

-Yes

-A condition is imposed

-A condition is imposed

-9 The development shall not otherwise ca8use nuisance to residents, by way of hours of operation, traffic movement, parking, headlight glare, security lighting and the like.
 Yes Parking spaces are located at the rear